Scarecrows in the Forest | Everything you need to know

 What is Scarecrows in the Forest?

-Scarecrows in the Forest is an opportunity for the community to participate in creating fun art projects throughout the Garden.
+Scarecrows in the Forest is an opportunity for the community to participate in creating fun art from environment-friendly, natural material projects throughout the Garden.

 The Key West Tropical Forest & Botanical Garden kicks off its annual Scarecrows in the Forest event with a call to school-age groups; not-for-profit groups; and businesses, amateur individuals or creative professionals to create their own scarecrows for display in the garden.